haowulab/haowulab.github.io/pages/bio.md

 intellectual challenges, and working on problems I'm interested in.

 In my leisure time I listen to music and [play a little guitar](https://soundcloud.com/user-240749812/hotel-california-42420-1059-pm).
 My favorite guitarist is Slash, so of course my favoriate band is G&R. I'm trying to learn many Slash's solos.
-I like sports and enjoy watching American football (both college and NFL).
+I like sports and enjoy watching American football (both college and the NFL).
 I enjoy running (trying to run 30-40 miles a week if I have time), and go to gym regularly.
 I also play soccer and tennis a few times a week.
-Above all these, I especially enjoy playing soccer and tennis with my two boys (both are very good athletes and way better than me), and watching them play in the tournaments.
+Above all these, I especially enjoy playing tennis with my two boys (both are good athletes and way better than me), and watching them play in the tournaments.

 <!-- <a href="http://www.youtube.com/watch?v=8qjc7uzjPmc">watching them play games</a>. -->